Palm Springs is half of what you heard, and double how fun you think it might be.

-It’s a booming hideout for everyone from A-list celebs to sun starved travelers looking for glorious, bountiful outdoors and it’s got the food and attractions to match now.
+It’s a booming hideout for everyone from A-list celebs to sun starved travelers looking for glorious, bountiful outdoors and it’s now got the food and attractions to match any top destination.
 Even the city benches have been purposefully graffiti’d by local artists.

 Here’s your ultimate guide to 48 perfect hours in this desert oasis known as Palm Springs, with tips for more, if you can swing it.
 Even if you do a month, you might find that you could easily have stayed forever.

 Getting To Palm Springs: Flights, Cars

 Palm Springs proper is a relatively small city and from any locale you’re only a few minutes from the airport.
 But, flights can often be considerably more expensive into Palm Springs than nearby airports in Southern California.

-Travelers venturing into the city of Palm Springs are best served by comparing prices into Los Angeles (LAX), San Diego (SAN), Orange County (SNA) and Palm Springs (PSP), and weighing up prices of picking up a rental car and driving from one of these locales.
+Travelers venturing into the city of Palm Springs are best served by comparing prices into Los Angeles (LAX), San Diego (SAN), Orange County (SNA), Ontario (ONT) and Palm Springs (PSP), and weighing up prices of picking up a rental car and driving from one of these locales.

 The drive from San Diego or Los Angeles to Palm Springs is around 2 hours of largely easy highway driving, so factoring in flight and rental car prices in each potential spot can shift a travel budget considerably.

-Hot tip: Uber drivers play games to jack up prices in Palm Springs, so just be aware of that before you arrive, and pad arrival time at the airport a bit.
+Hot tip: Uber drivers play games to jack up prices in Palm Springs when flights arrive, so just be aware of that before you arrive, and pad arrival time at the airport a bit.

 Palm Springs Neighborhoods And Where To Stay